mrkline/piz-rs/README.md

 let mapping = unsafe { Mmap::map(&zip_file)? };
 let archive = ZipArchive::new(&mapping)?;

-// Look, ma, reading files in parallel!
-Using Rayon: archive.entries().into_par_iter().try_for_each(|entry| {
-    let mut reader = archive.read(entry)?;
-    // reader implements Read, so read away!
-});

-// If you don't care about parallelism, a simple loop will do:
+// We can iterate through the entries in the archive directly...
+//
 //     for entry in archive.entries() {
 //         let mut reader = archive.read(entry)?;
 //         // Read away!
 //     }

-// If you want to look up entries by name,
+//
+// ...but ZIP doesn't guarantee that entries are in any particular order,
+// that there aren't duplicates, that an entry's has a valid file path, etc.
-// arrange them in a tree of directories and files, which:
+// Let's arrange them into a tree of directories and files, which performs
-// - Simplifies lookup
-// - Validates the archive, making sure each `FileMetadata` has a valid path,
-//   no duplicates, etc.
-let tree = treeify(archive.entries())?;
+// some validation and makes files easier to look up. let tree = FileTree::new(archive.entries())?;

-let metadata = metadata_from_path("some/specific/file", &tree)?;
+// With that done, we can get a file (or directory)'s metadata from its path. let metadata = tree.from_path("some/specific/file", &tree)?;
+// And read it out, if we'd like: let mut reader = archive.read(metadata)?;
+let mut save_to = File::create(&metadata.file_name)?;
+io::copy(&mut reader, &mut sink)?;

+// Readers are `Send`, so we can read out as many as we'd like.
+// Here we'll use Rayon to read out the whole archive:
+// TODO
 ```

 Zip is an interesting archive format: unlike compressed tarballs often seen